Frequently Asked Questions

 A Trust that is created upon death by the terms of a person’s Will.

 The individual or institution entrusted with the duty of managing property placed in the Trust.
 A “co-trustee” serves as trustee with another.
 A “contingent trustee” becomes Trustee upon the occurrence of a specified future event.

 Often referred to as a “Last Will and Testament,” a Will is a final statement of one’s wishes regarding the assets in one’s Estate.
 A Will does not eliminate the need for probate court intervention, as many people mistakenly believe, but it gives the probate court direction as to how the assets should be distributed.
-In most states, a Will is the document used to name guardians of minor children.
+In most states, a Will is a document used to name guardians of minor children.